-The 2022 sewer billing rates include the consideration of the following expenses, plus the cost of billing and Operations and Maintenance charges.
+The 2023 sewer billing rates include the consideration of the following expenses, plus the cost of billing and Operations and Maintenance charges.

 - An additional amount of $240,000 is budgeted for follow-up maintenance and repair work as indicated from the sewer system inspections

-2022 Water Surcharge (Billed on Denver Water Bill)
+2022 Water Surcharge Increase (Billed on Denver Water Bill beginning January 1, 2023)

-There will be NO increase in the water surcharge for 2022.
+There will be an increase in the water surcharge for 2022\3.
 BCWSD is a water distributor of Denver Water under a Read and Bill Service Agreement.
-The District collects a surcharge of $6.00 per single-family residential equivalent (SFRE) on the Denver Water billing to contribute towards the Operations and Maintenance (O&M) of the water distribution lines owned by the District.
+The District will collects a surcharge of $7.00 per single-family residential equivalent (SFRE) on the Denver Water billing to contribute towards the Operations and Maintenance (O&M) of the water distribution lines owned by the District.
 This surcharge amount was increased from $6.00 per month per SFRE in 2022.
 This was the first increase to the water surcharge since 2018 due to the rising costs of the operations and maintenance of the water system.

-The 2022 Water Surcharge is based upon consideration of the following O&M expenses:
+The 2023 Water Surcharge is also based upon consideration of the following O&M expenses:

-- An additional amount of $160,000 is budgeted for follow-up maintenance and repair work as indicated from the water system inspections
+- An additional amount of $437,000 is budgeted for engineering and follow-up maintenance and repair work as indicated from the water system inspections

 If you have a question or concern about your water bill, please contact the Denver Water Customer Care Team at 303-893-2444, Monday through Friday, from 7:30 a.m. to 5:30 p.m.
 Information about water rates can be found on the Denver Water website at .